Emiliano Viviano

-Emiliano Viviano ([emiˈljaːno viˈvjaːno]; born 1 December 1985) is an Italian professional footballer who plays as a goalkeeper for Turkish Süper Lig club Fatih Karagümrük.
+Emiliano Viviano ([emiˈljaːno viˈvjaːno]; born 1 December 1985) is an Italian former professional footballer who played as a goalkeeper.

 Club career

 Brescia

 Born in Florence, Viviano is a product of Fiorentina and Brescia youth teams.
 He started his career with a loan in Serie B at Cesena in the 2004–05 season.
 Then he spent four years as first-choice goalkeeper in Serie B with Brescia.

 Inter, Brescia loan & Bologna

 In January 2009, Viviano was signed by Inter Milan in a co-ownership deal for €3.5 million.
 He was immediately loaned back to Brescia.
 In the 2009–10 season he made his debut in Serie A with Bologna where he became the first-choice goalkeeper.
 Bologna signed him in by purchasing Viviano's 50% registration rights from Brescia also for €3.5 million.

 Inter return, Genoa and Palermo

 On 25 June 2011, Viviano rejoined Inter Milan from Bologna after the Lega Serie A had announced the results of the co-ownership deals.
 Due to an administrative error he once again linked up with Inter, on this occasion for a fee of €4.1 million.
 The error came about as the Bologna club director, Stefano Pedrelli, had accidentally halved the initial €4.71 million valuation of the remaining 50% of Viviano's contract again, leading the club to bid only €2.33 million in response to Inter's €4.1 million valuation of the player on the bid submitted to the league office on 24 June.
 On 23 July 2011, Viviano was diagnosed with a complete tear of the anterior cruciate ligament in the left knee.
 The injury ruled him out for almost half of the 2011–12 season.
 In August 2011, Inter swapped Viviano with Juraj Kucka in a co-ownership deal, which entailed half of Kucka's registration rights for €8 million and half of Viviano's registration rights for €5 million.
 However both players remained with their original clubs until Viviano had recovered from his injury.
 In January 2012, Palermo bought Genoa's half to end their search for a goalkeeper since the summer of 2011.
 He signed a contract which lasted until 30 June 2016.
 Viviano would compete with Greek international Alexandros Tzorvas for a starting spot and squeezed Francesco Benussi out.
 In a separate deal, the transfer fee would partially compensate for the signing of Cesare Bovo from Palermo to Genoa outright.

 In June 2012, the co-ownership deal of Viviano was renewed between Inter and Palermo; Kucka, however, returned to Genoa from Inter for €6.5 million with youngster Samuele Longo returned to Inter for €7 million; less than a month later, Inter sold Viviano to Palermo outright in another player swap (for Silvestre), making the club eventually received no cash for their €7.6 million investment on Viviano.